We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coconut oil has properties that can help protect and repair the barrier of your skin.

 Goldstein advises using this type of oil on areas without too much hair and to apply just enough.
-Using too much coconut oil on the face or legs, she adds, can cause breakouts and folliculitis.
+Using too much coconut oil on your face or legs, she adds, can cause breakouts and folliculitis.